|

 VEGA 1/0811/21 (2021-2023), Protective hydrophobic coatings fabricated by plasma polymerization at atmospheric pressure, principal investigator

 Hydrophobic surfaces are used in many applications due to their self-cleaning, anti-corrosion, and anti-icing properties.
-They can be formed using hydrophobic coatings in a number of ways, including the use of low-temperature plasma, which is an environmentally and cost-effective alternative to conventional chemical methods.
-In recent years, attention has been paid mainly to plasma technologies at atmospheric pressure, due to their simpler technical design and lower financial demands compared to low-pressure plasma.
+They can be formed using hydrophobic coatings in a number of ways, including low-temperature plasma, an environmentally and cost-effective alternative to conventional chemical methods.
+In recent years, attention has been mainly paid to atmospheric-pressure plasma technologies, due to their simpler technical design and lower financial demands compared to low-pressure plasma.
 The project aims to study the preparation of hydrophobic or superhydrophobic layers on various surfaces by plasma polymerization at atmospheric pressure.
-Research will focus to clarify the plasma-chemical processes affecting the plasma polymerization process and a deeper understanding of the physico-chemical mechanisms responsible for the formation of a layer with optimal hydrophobic properties.
+Research will focus on clarifying the plasma-chemical processes affecting plasma polymerisation and on a deeper understanding of the physico-chemical mechanisms responsible for the formation of a layer with optimal hydrophobic properties.

 https://alis.uniba.sk:8444/search/query?term_1=VEGA+1/0811/21&theme=EPC

-The aim of the project is study of plasma assisted calcination (PAC) in the preparation of inorganic nanofibers.
+The aim of the project is to study plasma-assisted calcination (PAC) in the preparation of inorganic nanofibers.
 The PAC of metal-organic fibers with the use of low-temperature plasma appears to be a prospective alternative to conventional thermal calcination.
 Thermal calcination is a high temperature (~100°C) long-term (several hours) process for removing of the polymer matrix and oxidation of precursor from polymer/precursor fibers to form inorganic nanofibres.
-Low-temperature non-equilibrium plasma is a chemically active environment, and with the use of a working gas with high oxidation potential, it is possible to produce ceramic nanofibers in significantly shorter time at lower temperature.
+Low-temperature non-equilibrium plasma is a chemically active environment, and with the use of a high-oxidation-potential working gas, it is possible to produce ceramic nanofibers in significantly less time at a lower temperature.

 https://alis.uniba.sk:8444/search/query?term_1=vega+1/0782/19&theme=EPC